advancedresearch/the_century_of_satire/the-historical-jesus.md

 We do not know how much widespread these texts were, and hence we do not know whether using the same texts is evidence of some historical tradition.

 ### Was the historical Jesus buried in the Talpiot tomb?

+During the 80s there was a lot of controversy around the discovery of a family tomb who contained ossuaries with inscriptions of names that were recognized from Early Christian writings.
+This controversy motivated the beginning of the Jesus Seminars, held on yearly basis by Westar Institute.
+The family tomb was sealed up out of fear of children getting harmed when playing in the area.

+Over two decades later, James Cameron directed a pseudoarchaeological docudrama "The Lost Tomb of Jesus" in 2007.
+Here, the team making the documentary illegally opened the sealed tomb.
+In addition, they made a claim that one of the ossuaries on display in a museum with an inscription "James, brother of Jesus", was taken from the same family tomb in Talpiot.
+Some scientists believe that part of the inscription, "brother of Jesus", is a forgery.

+If this position is true, then the Talpiot tomb could be the only archeological evidence we have about some historical Jesus.
+One problem with this position, is that the science needed to examine all the evidence closely and throughoutly, has not been done yet.

 ### Was there no historical Jesus at all, but completely made up?